uoft-cs-robotics/robot_system_tools/frankapy_control_test_scripts/README.md

     * This script is tested for the Franka arm with and without franka gripper.
     * First launch franka-interface following instructions [here](https://github.com/pairlab/franka_arm_infra/tree/master#using-frankapy)
     * Edit line 17 in the test_config to reflect your robot case.
+- Operation
+    * This script tests direct torque control by applying 0.0 torque to all joints in libfranka. libfranka applies joint torque to cancel gravity.
+So this scripts basically runs gravity compensation mode
+- Expected Output:
+    * While the script is running, you should be move the robot smoothly by hand as if its weightless